 Book the Best Latin Band in Miami for your next event

-To hire the Best Latin Band in Miami (Miami New Times) please fill out the form below.
+To hire the Best Latin Band in Miami (Miami New Times) please send email to:

 PALO! is not your average South Florida Cuban Band.
 This Grammy and Latin-Grammy nominated band has performed at leading festivals as well as clubs and live music venues in the United States, Canada, Latin American and Europe.
 When seeking a Salsa band in South Florida, many event planners for corporate events hire PALO! to help create a unique experience.
 The band has also brought their unique flavor of Cuban Salsa to many private events in Miami, Fort Lauderdale, The Florida Keys and Tampa.